Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 What this means:

-Make sure you’re paying your vendors, suppliers, and service providers.
+Ensure you are paying your vendors, suppliers, and service providers on time.

 Why it’s important:

-Keeps your business running and avoids late fees.
+Keeps your business running and helps you avoid late fees.

 How to do it: